25 Jul 2022

 Sector risks

 Development risk.
-Until projects are fully built-out, all land-secured bonds bear some degree of development risk.
+Until fully built-out, all land-secured bonds bear some degree of development risk.
 In troubled real estate markets, projects can struggle and may be abandoned by developers and homebuilders, potentially leading to defaults in certain issues.

 Potentially high leverage.
 Some bonds may come with high leverage, such as a value-to-lien ratio of only 2:1 at issuance.
 This means that the appraised value of the land in the district was valued at two times the amount of land-secured debt issued.
 In certain cases, especially where a portion of the property securing the bonds remains undeveloped, the value of the undeveloped property may fall below the amount of the land-secured debt allocated to that property.
 In these situations, the property owner or other interested party (such as the bank lender) is not economically motivated to pay their special tax obligations.